Health Library

 Exposure to the cold or strong emotions bring on the changes.

-• First, the fingers, toes, ears, or nose become white, and then turn blue.
-Fingers are most commonly affected, but toes, ears or the nose can also change color.
+- First, the affected areas become white, and then turn blue.
+Fingers are most commonly involved, but toes, ears, lips or the nose can also change color as well.

-People with primary Raynaud phenomenon have problems in the same fingers on both sides.
+People with Raynaud disease have problems in the same fingers on both sides.
 Most people do not have much pain.
-The skin of the arms or legs develops bluish blotches.
-This goes away when the skin is warmed up.
+The skin of the arms or legs may develop bluish blotches which goes away when the skin is warmed up.

 People with secondary Raynaud phenomenon are more likely to have pain or tingling in the fingers.
-Painful ulcers may form on the affected fingers if the attacks are very bad.
+Painful ulcers may form on the affected fingers if the attacks are severe.

 Exams and Tests